VictorDRE/PlatformioThermoresistance/README.md

 - A thermistor is connected in series with a fixed resistor.
 - The middle point is connected to an ADC pin.
 ![{ED0BA5C7-7322-4BA2-B599-808593129A7D}](https://github.com/user-attachments/assets/e39b7bf5-85a0-4b27-8884-6fb1f122696a)
+The schematic represents a simple voltage divider circuit designed to measure the resistance of a thermistor and calculate the corresponding temperature.
+The key components and their roles are:

+Rt (Thermistor): The variable resistance that changes based on temperature.
+This resistance decreases as the temperature increases (Negative Temperature Coefficient or NTC thermistor).

+R0: A fixed resistor used in series with the thermistor to form a voltage divider.

+Vcc: The supply voltage for the circuit (typically
+5
+V
+5V).

+Vt: The voltage across the thermistor, which serves as the input to the ADC.

+ADC: The Analog-to-Digital Converter on the microcontroller (e.g., Arduino), which converts the analog voltage ( V t
+Vt) to a digital value for further processing.